|

 1 piece – 2″ by 36″ for the top

-Once cut, line them up with the back, glue and nail into place.
+Once cut, line them up with the back, apply the wood glue, and nail them into place.
+We used an air nailer but small nails or a brad nailer works as well.

 Nailing the sides on a faux fireplace mantel